Fightstar

 Fightstar went on hiatus in 2010, allowing its members to concentrate on other projects.
-This included two folk-oriented solo records by Simpson and a synthwave side project operated by Westaway and Haigh called Gunship.
 Fightstar reunited in 2014 and released their fourth studio album, Behind the Devil's Back, the following year.
 The record added electronic elements to their eclectic sound.
-All four studio albums have charted in the top 40 and received critical praise.
-In November 2015, Fightstar once again went on hiatus, with Simpson rejoining Busted for the first time in over a decade.
+All of their four studio albums charted in the top 40 and received critical praise.
+In November 2015, Fightstar once again went on hiatus.

+On 6 November 2023, Fightstar announced they would be returning for a one-off headline show at OVO Arena Wembley in March 2024 to mark the band's twenty year anniversary.

 History

 Origins (2003–2004)

 In 2003, when Charlie Simpson was still a member of the pop punk band Busted, he met fellow songwriter-guitarist Alex Westaway and drummer Omar Abidi at a party.
 During the party, an impromptu jam session took place.
 Simpson, Westaway and Abidi played a loop of Rage Against the Machine's "Killing in the Name", and agreed to attend a gig a few days later.
 After the show, they returned to Simpson's flat and played guitars and a v-drum kit; they then wrote their first song, "Too Much Punch".
 Westaway later invited his school friend Haigh to practise with the band, and they began booking rehearsal sessions.
 Abidi was studying sound engineering at college, and guitarist Alex Westaway had recently moved to London after dropping out of university.
 Future bassist Dan Haigh, also based in London, worked for a game development company.

 Simpson was becoming increasingly frustrated with Busted's music because he could not explore his own creative desires.
 The music he wrote did not fit Busted's established pop style.
 Simpson's time with Fightstar reportedly caused tension in Busted, which was amplified when Fightstar announced a 14-date UK tour.
 Simpson told Busted's manager in December 2004 over the phone that he was leaving the pop trio to focus on Fightstar, and wanted to do something his "heart was in".
 At a press conference at the Soho Hotel in London on 14 January 2005, Busted's record label announced that the band had split up after Simpson's departure several weeks earlier.